Ghenghis/Travian-Solo/docs/README.md

 ### If You Want to Deploy Quickly
 1. **Focus on Critical Fixes only** (FIX-01, 02, 03)
 2. Skip Docker/monitoring for now
-3. Use Replit or simple PHP server
+3. Use Docker or simple PHP server
 4. **Time**: ~8 hours

 ### If You Want Production-Grade Deployment